“Jamaica, no problem.” – The explanation as to why my curls survived my trip to Montego Bay.

-I normally get braided extensions when I travel, but now that I’m pretty satisfied with my hair, I decided to stay natural when I visited Jamaica.
-However, box braids or any other form or braided extensions are also a good option for traveling because you do not have to monitor your hair very often.
+I normally get braided extensions when I travel but now that I’m pretty satisfied with my hair, I decided to stay natural when I visited Jamaica.
+However, box braids or any other form of braided extensions are a good option for traveling because you do not have to monitor your hair very often.

-A few weeks before my trip, I was considering going to my stylist for my second session of highlights because I wanted my curls to be lighter and stand out during my vacation.
+A few weeks before my trip, I considered going to my stylist for my second session of highlights because I wanted a lighter color so my hair can stand out during my vacation.
 As obsessed as I became with this idea, I consulted with my stylist and she suggested I wait until after my vacation to dye my hair.
-Besides, the sun lightens your hair to some degree.
+She also explained the sun lightens your hair to some degree.

-I deep conditioned the night before my trip and also purchased a Palmer’s Coconut Oil Formula Deep Conditioning Protein Pack at a local beauty supply for my carryon.
+I deep conditioned the night before my trip and also purchased a Palmer’s Coconut Oil Formula Deep Conditioning Protein Pack at my local beauty supply for my carryon.
 These can also be found in RiteAid for $2.69.
 The pack allows up to four deep conditioning sessions (at least from my experience).
 I was a bit concerned about traveling with my hair products because as you all may know, TSA has strict rules on what you can bring on a plane and even stricter rules on the ounce limit for liquids- the current limit for all liquid containers is 3.4 ounces (100mL).
 I invested in two packs of travel sized bottles at Family Dollar for $2.50 each and poured my shampoo, conditioner, styling products and even face wash into all of them.
-I poured conditioner into two bottles because I knew I was going to use it the most and because it also protects your hair from the pool’s chlorine.
+I poured conditioner into two bottles because I knew I was going to use it the most.

-Before even packing my products, I decided to invest in a new hair line- Marc Anthony True Professional.
-I was casually shopping at RiteAid for last minute products because my Ouidad Curl Quencher Hydrafusion Intense Curl Cream (which is also my favorite curly hair product) unfortunately ran out a few days before my trip.
-I had heard good reviews about the Marc Anthony line and I also saw that their products are sulfate-free (I always make sure of this!).
+Before packing my products, I decided to invest in a new hair line- Marc Anthony True Professional.
+I was casually shopping at RiteAid for last minute products because my Ouidad Curl Quencher Hydrafusion Intense Curl Cream unfortunately ran out a few days before my trip.
+I had heard good reviews about the Marc Anthony line and I also saw that their products are sulfate-free.
 I bought the Hydrating Coconut Oil & Shea Butter Sulfate Free Shampoo and the Hydrating Coconut Oil & Shea Butter Curl Cream and I absolutely loved how they worked on my hair- my curls remained soft and fluffy throughout my trip.
 Both products can also be found at stores (online too) like Ulta for $7.99.

-The only thing I can say I hated a bit was styling my hair and then participating in water activities which obviously changed the condition of my hair.
-After all, I did visit a tropical island so I wasn’t too upset, I just wanted my hair to stay on point the whole time (haha).
+The only thing I can say I disliked was styling my hair and then participating in water activities which obviously changed the condition of my hair.
+After all, I did visit a tropical island so I wasn’t too upset, I just wanted my hair to stay on point the whole time.